History of Portsmouth F.C.

+The latter half of the 20th century saw fluctuating fortunes, with periods of financial instability and relegation interspersed with success.
+The club faced severe financial crises in the 1970s and 1980s, leading to multiple relegations.
+However, the 2000s brought a resurgence, with Portsmouth winning the FA Cup again in 2008.
+Despite this success, financial troubles persisted, culminating in administration and relegation from the Premier League in 2010.
+In 2013, the Pompey Supporters Trust took ownership, stabilizing the club and beginning a new chapter focused on community ownership and sustainability.

 Precursor clubs

 Portsmouth Association Football Club (1883–1896)

 Portsmouth Association Football Club was an amateur team founded in 1883 by renowned Portsmouth architect, Arthur Edward Cogswell (1858–1934).
 Portsmouth AFC's most famous player was Sir Arthur Conan Doyle, the author of the Sherlock Holmes stories.
 Arriving in Portsmouth in June 1882, Doyle set up a medical practice at 1 Bush Villas in Elm Grove, Southsea.
 The practice was initially not very successful.
 While waiting for patients, Doyle began writing fiction, played cricket and also played as Portsmouth AFC goalkeeper under the pseudonym, "A.C.
 Smith".
 Portsmouth AFC were disbanded in 1896.
 Club founder Arthur Cogswell later went on to design the first buildings at Fratton Park between 1899 and 1905.

 Portsmouth Town (?–1891–?)

 Portsmouth Town were an amateur football team in Portsmouth, using the "Town" name before Portsmouth became a city in 1926.
 Portsmouth Town were reported in Portsmouth's local newspapers as having competed in cup competitions, and by 1891 and had attracted crowds of "several thousand spectators".
 The team had also attempted to elevate itself from amateur to professional status - to become Portsmouth's first professional football club - but the efforts failed.
 When Portsmouth Town were formed, or and how they ended are unclear.